KavindaS94/KavindaS94/README.md

 ---

-## 🚀 What I’m Working On
+## 🚀 What I’m Building

-- Scalable web platforms (Angular, Node.js, .NET)
+I enjoy working at the intersection of **engineering, innovation, and user value**.
+Currently contributing to:

+- **Next-generation scalable platforms** using Angular, Node.js, and .NET
-- AI agents & automation systems
+- **AI agents & automation systems** that enhance productivity and decision-making
-- Cloud-native architectures (AWS, Azure, GCP)
-- Startup product development & innovation
+- **Cloud-native architectures** deployed across AWS, Azure, and GCP
+- **Product development for startup ecosystems**, bringing ideas from concept to launch

+I thrive in environments where creativity meets strong technical execution.

 ---